ISE-FIZKarlsruhe/ontology-harvester/README.md

       - license information.

   - the line is appended to the CSV file.
 It is created if not existing at the start of the script.

+  Also, the csv-file for git repositories is created to store the information about the repositories, having the following columns:
+  - link to the repository
+  - list of branches
+  - number of rdf-like files (files with triplets)
+  - number of ontology files (describing an ontology)
+  - first and last commit to the repository.

 # Contact